MapsPeople/docs/collections/_various/glossary.md

 ### Door

-A Door is a connection between two Rooms, or from outside a Building and into it..
+A Door is a connection between two Rooms, or from outside a Building and into it.

 Automatically calculating the Route from an Origin to a Destination in reality means calculating how to get from Door to Door between the Origin and Destination while avoiding all Walls.